FBDevCLagos/react-zero-to-ninja/README.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-- When to use Context
-Context is designed to share data that can be considered 'global' for a tree of React component such as the current authenticated user, theme or preferred language.
+- When to use Context: Context is designed to share data that can be considered 'global' for a tree of React component such as the current authenticated user, theme or preferred language.

 For example